 #10 Debbie Taylor

 Debbie Taylor has over 30 years of experience in the technology and telecommunications industries with leadership roles at PwC and giants Vodafone.
-Today, she holds the position of CIO at NBN Co – the broadband company that only six years ago had no females in leadership positions.
-With NBN, Debbie also focuses on encouraging gender parity regarding roles, pay and general inclusion in STEM.
+Today, she holds the position of CIO at DIRECTV, and NBN Co for the previous eight years which is the period we interviewed her.
+Debbie focuses on encouraging gender parity regarding roles, pay and general inclusion in STEM.

 Watch Debbie Taylor’s Game Changers interview here.